Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Introduction

 \section{Introduction}

 Our main objective is to determine structural properties of toric varieties associated to simplicial locally convex fans (p.
 255 and 259 of \cite{LR}) whose signature is equal to 0.
-These contain the set of such toric varieties where the gamma vector of the vector recording its even degree Betti numbers are equal to 0.
+These contain the set of such toric varieties where the top component of the gamma vector of the vector recording its even degree Betti numbers are equal to 0.
 The nonnegativity of the gamma vector of a palindromic polynomial is a positivity property lying between unimodality and real-rootedness.
+It appears in a wide range of combinatorial and geometric contexts ranging from permutation statistics to the Euler characteristics of nonpositively curved piecewise Euclidean manifolds (\cite{Athgam}, \cite{CD}).
+Note that the geometry of flag simplicial spheres ties many of these examples together.
+We are interested in an instance of the following question: \\

+\begin{quest} Given a positivity property of a (palindromic) polynomial (e.g. unimodality, gamma positivity, real-rootedness) and some initial constraints, what can be said about the starting polynomial or ``boundary conditions''?
+If we started with the $h$-polynomial of some simplicial complex, what can be said about the underlying simplicial complex? \\ \end{quest}

-It appears in a wide range of combinatorial and geometric contexts ranging from permutation statistics to the geometry of flag simplicial spheres \cite{Athgam}.
-We note that the latter ties many of these examples together.
-Among flag simplicial spheres with nonnegative gamma vector such as simplicial complexes associated to fans of the toric described above, the ones with gamma vector equal 0 are expected to be the ``building blocks'' of the others by work of Lutz--Nevo \cite{LN}.
+Among flag simplicial spheres with nonnegative gamma vector such as simplicial complexes associated to fans of the toric described above, the ones with top gamma vector component equal to 0 are expected to be among the ``building blocks'' of the others by work of Lutz--Nevo \cite{LN}.
 To be more specific, this means being ``minimal'' with respect to edge subdivisions (Main Theorem 1.2 on p.
-70 and 77 of \cite{LN}).
-In the setting of the toric varieties mentioned above, this means minimality with respect to a restricted class of blowups. \\
+70 and 77 of \cite{LN} and (99) on p.
+36 of \cite{Athgam}).
+In the setting of toric varieties, this means minimality with respect to a restricted class of blowups. \\